mateusz-szafraniec/pi-station/README.md

 ## More Supported Modules

-You may need to [install GrovePi](http://www.dexterindustries.com/GrovePi/get-started-with-the-grovepi/setting-software/) in order to use Grove Modules.
+You may need to [install GrovePi][grovepi] in order to use Grove Modules.

 ### Connect More Sensors